Substra charts assume at least kubernetes 1.19.

 helm repo add substra https://substra.github.io/charts

-For each component section below, configuration options relates to the component’s chart unless specified otherwise.
+For each component in the section below, configuration options relate to the component’s chart unless specified otherwise.

 The Orchestrator being a standalone component, it should be deployed first.